 If you use BBC iPlayer then you also need a licence.
 For ITV Player you need a licence if it's live.
 You also need a licence if you are recording to watch later.

-What is the licence paying for?
+What is the TV licence fee paying for?

 The BBC is state-funded so the licence fee goes towards funding its services.
-You still need a TV Licence for other networks though.
+You still need a TV licence for other networks though.

 What does the TV licence cover?